Frozen Pipes: Everything you need to know

-If you’ve ever experienced frozen pipes in the past you most probably know that they’re not only an inconvenience, but also a threat to your property.
+If you’ve ever experienced frozen pipes in the past you most probably know that they’re not only an inconvenience but also a threat to your property.
 Why you may ask?

 Running water – Obviously, having a frozen pipe means that you/your household will be unable to access running water.
 Therefore, interfering with tasks such as taking a shower, doing the dishes, or washing your hands… which couldn’t be more important at the moment!

 Burt pipes – The second, and arguably worse problem to occur from frozen pipes is the potential of having a burst pipe.
-Once the pipe/ice freezes this can generate a pressure to build up within the pipe, which could lead to the pipe exploding!
-If the pipe bursts outside this immediately creates slippery conditions and a hazard.
+Once the pipe/ice freezes this can generate pressure to build up within the pipe, which could lead to the pipe exploding!
+If the pipe bursts outside this immediately create slippery conditions and a hazard.

 Protect yourself again frozen/burst pipes:

 Burst pipes can lead to massive home floods and untold damage.
-This is why its important to take precautions to prevent frozen pipes where possible.
+This is why it’s important to take precautions to prevent frozen pipes where possible.